A little history of Mont-Dieu charterhouse

 Come on, follow me...
-First buildings were raised from 1132 and the church completed in 1145.
+First buildings were raised in 1132 and the church completed in 1145.
 In 1140, the mighty and famous Bernard de Clairvaux visited the place, then pope Eugene III in 1148 or Thomas Beckett in 1164.
 High society, good God!

 The abbey became famous and prosperous.
-But after war of Religion’s destructions, in 1562, prior dom Morel launched the reconstruction: a new cloister was born, flanked by 26 cells, each one with a private garden!
+But after wars of Religion’s destructions, in 1562, prior dom Morel launched the reconstruction: a new cloister was born, flanked by 26 cells, each one with a private garden!